Rudra1x/Classification-of-Ions-in-Water-using-Quantum-Machine-learning/README.md

 ---

-## 🔬 The Hybrid Quantum-Classical Solution
+## 🔬 The Quantum Solution

-We developed a Hybrid Quantum-Classical Neural Network (HQ-NN) designed to leverage the best of both worlds.
+We developed a Hybrid Quantum Neural Network (HQ-NN) designed to leverage the best of both worlds.

 1.  **Classical Encoder:** A classical feed-forward network (built in PyTorch) takes the 3 raw sensor features and "encodes" them into a higher-dimensional latent vector.
 This step is trainable, meaning the model *learns* the most effective way to prepare the data for the quantum circuit.